15 of the Smartest Dog Breeds

 “As with any other trait, intelligence is going to vary from dog to dog, depending on family tree and other factors,” says Dennis Riordan, DVM, of the Riordan Pet Hospital in Des Moines, Iowa.
 “But generally speaking, ‘intelligence’ is measured in dogs based on how many repetitions of a command it takes for them to figure out what you want them to do, and how often they follow learned commands the first or second time you say it.
 So if you’re teaching them a trick, or kennel training, or anything that involves their memory and recall, some breeds have been fairly consistently shown to do those things faster and more consistently than others.”

 If you’re looking for a dog that can just about do it all, you’re looking for a border collie.
 These brilliant herding dogs have been keeping flocks of sheep safe throughout Scotland and Wales for centuries, and shepherds often refer to them as “the perfect shepherding dog.”
-In addition to learning commands quickly, these dogs are smart enough to learn and understand routines, and can be trained to handle daily tasks without supervision.
-Nimble, athletic, and observant, borders have continually done well in agility competitions, dominating competitions like the prestigious Crufts International in their native UK.
+In addition to learning cues quickly, these dogs are smart enough to learn and understand routines, and can be trained to handle daily tasks without much supervision.
+Nimble, athletic, and observant, border collies have continually done well in agility competitions, dominating competitions like the prestigious Crufts International in their native UK.

 Don’t let the fluffy hairdo fool you: Poodles are adept hunters, effective water dogs, and some of the brightest dogs you’re going to come across.
 Poodles of all sizes carry a high degree of intelligence, but the standard is the one best equipped to utilize those smarts, thanks to his greater size and strength.
 Underneath all those curls, the standard poodle sports a strong, slender body that makes him a great swimmer and excellent at retrieving.